adibiton/TodoApi/README.md

 ### To do list
 1. Create endpoints for CRUD of Todo item
+2. Logging to openTelemetry
-2. Authentication\Authorization
+3. Authentication\Authorization
-3. Swagger
+4. Swagger
-4. Persistance
+5. Persistance
-5. Monitoring
+6. Monitoring
-6. Create a docker file
+7. Create a docker file
-7. Testing
+8. Testing
-8. CI\CD
+9. CI\CD
-9. Deployment
+10. Deployment